Xilinx/brevitas/src/brevitas_examples/stable_diffusion/README.md

                         How scales/zero-point are determined.
 Default: stats.
   --input-param-method {stats,mse}
                         How scales/zero-point are determined.
 Default: stats.
+  --input-scale-stats-op {minmax,percentile}
+                        Define what statics op to use for input scale.
+                        Default: minmax.
-  --input-stats-op {minmax,percentile}
+  --input-zp-stats-op {minmax,percentile}
-                        Define what statics op to use .
+                        Define what statics op to use for input zero point.
                         Default: minmax.
   --weight-scale-precision {float_scale,po2_scale}
                         Whether scale is a float value or a po2.
 Default: float_scale.